 Along with offering support groups for parents and peers with developmental disabilities, FEGS serves as a comprehensive resource for families and caregivers who want to attend workshops and seminars regarding behavioral, emotional, and mental health issues.

-Finding A Cure For Epilepsy and Seizures
+FACES, Finding A Cure For Epilepsy and Seizures

 223 E. 34th St., Murray Hill

 FACES, part of the NYU Langone Medical Center, provides a Parents Network that connects parents with parent mentors who have experienced similar obstacles raising a child with a chronic illness such as epilepsy.
 Valuable mentorship teaches parents about the hospitalization process, educational services, and offers social support.

 GiGi’s Playhouse Down Syndrome Achievement Center

 Support group for new and expectant parents of children with Down syndrome.
 Meet other parents, discuss experiences, make connections, receive support, and learn about resources helpful to the Down syndrome community.
 Experienced mentors who can answer your questions about Early Intervention and other services are also available.
 This is a group that frequently invites guest speakers to talk about best practices in caring for infants with Down syndrome.